THE HUMMS Local three-piece known for its loud and bizarre shows and a raunchy, grooving blend of psychedelic garage rock.

 The local chapter of The Links hosts a fundraiser featuring live jazz music, dancing, food, museum tours and a silent auction.

-Twelve teams of students compete in a bowl competition covering history, civil rights, science and entertainment.
+(Elizabeth G. King Center) Eight teams of students compete in a bowl competition covering history, civil rights, science and entertainment.
 See Pub Notes on p.
 31.

 A multi-shelter pet adoption event with dogs and cats available for adoption.
 Face painting, crafts, snacks and more.